 Spaying or neutering is most often the treatment recommended for BPH that causes clinical symptoms.
-This is considered the most effective way to remove the stimulus that causes prostrate enlargement.
-This helps reduce prostrate size and associated problems such as bloody discharge.
+This is considered the most effective way to remove the stimulus that causes prostate enlargement.
+This helps reduce prostate size and associated problems such as bloody discharge.
 There are also other advantages to neutering male dogs, except in some specific cases related to behavioral problems.

 It is also important to consider the risks of operations on older dogs, although this is possible if prior tests show that it is safe.
 In cases where castration is not recommended there are medical options such as hormonal suppression drugs.
 Your veterinarian will provide you with more information regarding treatment options and recommendations suited to your dog.